liquibase/liquibase-neo4j/README.md

 Liquibase: Update has been successful.
 ```

-Let us look at the database and check whether the `Movie` node has been created.
+Look at the database and check whether the `Movie` node has been created.

 Depending on your Neo4j setup, opening the Neo4j Browser will consist in either:
  - going to [Neo4j Aura](https://console.neo4j.io), locating your instance and clicking on the "Open with" button and selecting Neo4j Browser